 Svitlana Doe v.
 Noem (Humanitarian Parole Termination)

-Class Action Email Updates
+Class Action Alert

 For more than 70 years, Republican and Democratic administrations alike have used humanitarian parole processes to allow people to enter the country for urgent humanitarian reasons or significant public benefit.
 Now, in an unprecedented and unlawful move, the Trump administration is ending these critical processes—some of the last remaining safe and legal pathways for individuals to reach the United States—which will unnecessarily harm parole beneficiaries and sponsors, tear apart families and communities, and further weaken the U.S. economy.